etolo/lectures/Week03/class/Seminar3.md

 Our goals in this seminar session are:
 * Explain gradient computation in TensorFlow
 * Learn about how to use different optimizers in TensorFlow
-* Homework: evaluate gradient descent algorithm with random initalization for a non-convex optimisation problem
+* Homework: evaluate gradient descent algorithm with random initalization for a non-convex optimization problem

 ### Get Gradients in TensorFlow
 ```
 tf.gradients(ys, xs, grad_ys=None, name='gradients')
 ```
-This method constructs symbolic derivatives of sum of `ys` w.r.t. `x` in `xs`.
+This method computes symbolic derivatives of sum of `ys` w.r.t. `x` in `xs`.
 For example:
 ```
 dw, db = tf.gradients(loss, [w, b])
 ```
-This returns the gradients of the loss function w.r.t parameter `w` and `b`.
+This returns the gradients of the loss function w.r.t parameters `w` and `b`.

 `grad_ys` is a list of tensors of the same length as `ys` that holds the initial gradients for each `y` in `ys`.
 When `grad_ys` is None, we fill in a tensor of '1's of the shape of `y` for each `y` in `ys`.
 A user can provide their own initial `grad_ys` to compute the derivatives using a different initial gradient for each `y` (e.g., if one wanted to weight the gradient differently for each value in each `y`).